Stackful Coroutines in WG21: A Case Study in Institutional Dynamics

 7.3 The Founder Gap

 Neither proposal had a true “founder” in the GFT sense—someone who could impose coherent vision across institutional boundaries.
-Nishanov had Microsoft’s backing but not committee authority; Kowalke had technical expertise but no institutional power.
+Nishanov had Microsoft’s backing but not committee authority; Kowalke had technical expertise but limited institutional power.

 8. The Road Not Taken